What is JoelvsArthritis?

 For example, Instagram features a lot of pictures of life with arthritis and being a parent whereas my Facebook page tends to be a lot more personal, with previews of upcoming work, questions asked of the community and micro-blogging of my personal situation etc. since I have a really strong bond with my Facebook followers.
 They are with me through thick and thin and really supportive of one another.

 We don’t.
 In fact, it costs me between £500-1000 a year to run the website and associated costs, which I pay for out of my own pocket.
 It’s a figure that continues to grow with our audience.

 I do receive fees for freelance writing articles for other websites and organisations but I never charge to write for charities.
 Raising awareness is the whole reason this entity exists so if a related charity asks me to write something for them, I am delighted for the opportunity.

 We do occasionally use affiliate links for products we use personally and/or trust and have thoroughly researched.
 We will always make it abundantly clear when these are being used in articles.

-As JoelvsArthritis has grown, it is getting increasingly more difficult to keep up with the demands on our time (my wife and I are both employed full time and have a young family).
+As JoelvsArthritis has grown, far beyond what we ever imagined, it is getting increasingly more difficult to keep up with the demands on our time and cover our costs (my wife and I are both employed full time in the NHS and have a young family).

 We are always open to suggestions so if you think you can help in other ways, whether that be with graphics, promotion, opportunities for our awareness work, sponsorship or something else, please get in touch.

 I’m a huge supporter of their work and have featured in their national radio adverts and social media campaigns.
 I have also written articles for them and am often asked for my opinion, ideas and feedback on a range of subjects, from current affairs to the future of the services they offer.